parasgulati8/NinaPro-Helper-Library/README.md

 # Description

 This library aims at easing the preprocessing, amd training of the EMG signals from the NinaPro DB2 database.
+The working of all the functions is showcased in NinaPro_Utility.ipynb file.

 The library provides following functions :